passcod/zarc/SPEC.md

 |      1 byte      |       1 byte       |   3 bytes   |
 |                  |        `01`        |  `65 aa dc` |

-> **Non-normative implementation note:** This looks upside down, because you read it from the end.
+> **Non-normative implementation note:** This looks upside down, because you can read it from the end.
-> The last three bytes of a Zarc file will always be `65 aa dc`, _preceded_ by the file version, _preceded_ by the directory version, etc.
+> The last three bytes of a Zarc file will always be `65 aa dc`, _preceded_ by the version, _preceded_ by the check byte, etc.
-> The fixed-width fields are all at the end, so they can be read by seeking to a fixed offset from the end.
+> The critical fixed-width fields are all at the end, so they can be read by seeking to a fixed offset from the end.
-> The `Digest Type` is then used to derive the lengths of the variable-length `Digest` field.
+> The `Digest Type` is then used to derive the length of the `Digest` field.
+> It's also duplicated on the other side of the `Digest`, so that the trailer can be read from both sides.
-> Going 8 bytes further back will yield the Zstd Skippable frame header if you so wish to check that.
+> Going 8 bytes further back from the 'start' of the trailer will yield the Zstd Skippable frame header if you so wish to check that.

 ### `Magic` and `Zarc Version`